ncl427/ML-based-Anomaly-Detection/README.md

 ## Deployment of the system

-The system has been deployed in 4 server machines, but it can be deployed in a single machine if the computing resources are sufficient.
+The system has been deployed in 4 server machines (Make sure they can communicate with each other), but it can be deployed in a single machine if the computing resources are sufficient.
 Be mindful that if deploying in a single machine the use of deployment environments (such as anaconda) are adviced as there are specific version requirements dependent on the version of python that is used.

 Hardware                                                                                                              | Software       | Libraries
 ----------------------------------------------------------------------------------------------------------------------| -------------  | -------------